MAIF/shapash/README.md

 **Shapash** is an overlay package for libraries dedicated to the interpretability of models.
 It uses Shap or Lime backend to compute contributions.
-**Shapash** relies on the different steps necessary to build a Machine Learning model to make the results understandable.
+**Shapash** builds on the different steps necessary to build a machine learning model to make the results understandable

 <p align="center">
   <img src="docs/_static/shapash-diagram.png" width="900" title="diagram">